scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** varies
 - **Duration:** instant

-You attempt to send a telepathic message to a creature you're familiar with or that you can see.
-Make a spellcasting roll, sending a message up to a maximum disance based on the table below.
-The message can be no more than 25 words long.
+You attempt to send a telepathic message to a creature you're familiar with or can see.
+Make a spellcasting roll to determine the maximum distance of the message based on the table below.
+The message can be no more than 1 minute in length.

 ##### Distance per Spell Level
 | Successes |                   Distance |